Key takeaways

 - You’ll then make a single monthly payment to the agency, which will disburse the funds to your creditors.

 Debt management plans are particularly helpful if you’re overwhelmed by multiple credit card bills and want to avoid more drastic options like debt settlement or bankruptcy.
 For a DMP to work, you have to afford the monthly payments.
 Credit counseling agencies also charge fees for their services, but these fees are low and can potentially be waived.
-You must also close your credit card accounts while participating in a DMP.
-Closing accounts – especially if they’re old – can hurt your credit score.
-Your credit score will improve as you make timely payments and pay off your balances.

 Debt settlement

-For debt settlement to work, you often must be very behind on payments, possibly have delinquent debt, and but be able to pay a portion of what you owe.
+For debt settlement to work, you often must be very behind on payments, possibly have delinquent account, and be able to pay a portion of what you owe.
 If you work with a debt settlement company, they often ask you to stop paying your creditors and instead make monthly payments into a savings account.
 Once you’ve saved enough for a lump sum payment, an agent will negotiate with your creditors to accept a reduced amount.
 Creditors are willing to negotiate since they want to receive something instead of nothing at all.

 Once an agreement is reached, you pay the settled amount in a lump sum, and the creditor will forgive the remaining balance.
 A mark will be added to your credit report, noting that the account was ‘settled.’
 This note will remain on your report for seven years and will hurt your credit score.